Davipcrs/2DYTDownloader/README.md

 # 2DYTDownloader

 A Python3, Qt powered application to Download videos.
-Application isn't finish yet./

 *this app has been made only for learning purpose.*